The Long Road To Publication

 Use the slider to drag the puzzle so that the top and bottom are aligned , or use an alternate text based challenge by clicking here.

-Enter the number fifty five thousand three hundred and nine in digits:
+Enter the number twenty three thousand eight hundred and sixty in digits:

 Site Search